top of page

 Stewartia pseudocamellia Japanese Stewartia Small tree with year round interest.
 White Camellia-like flowers in July and a patchwork of exfoliating bark as plants mature.
 Red fall color.
 Very choice.
 Grows to 20’ or more.
 Sun.
 Zone (4)5.

-Styrax japonicus ‘Marley’s Pink’ This new introduction of the Japanese Snowbell features a refined weeping habit with soft-pink pendant flowers in late spring.
-A small tree that makes an excellent four-season specimen.
+Styrax japonicus ‘Pink Trinket’ This new introduction of the Japanese Snowbell features a dense, shrubby habit and a rounded outline.
+Soft pink, bell-shaped flowers adorn the plant in late spring.
+Slow growing.
 Sun to part shade.
 Zone 5.

 Styrax obassia This charming Snowbell features a compact, rounded form with upright, slightly sinuous limbs and clusters of white, bell-shaped flowers in early summer.
 Leaves are large.
 Trees grow to about 15-20’.
 Sun to part shade.
 Zone 5.